JoshCheek/mountain_berry_fields/Readme.md

 ## TODO

 * uh... make this a real readme
-* add support for real tests (rspec)
-* add support for contexts
 * add support for file rendering and line numbers
-* rename strategy to something not so fucking snooty
 * should be able to access strategies by symbol or string
+* add rake task
+* release as gem
+* extract magic_comments and rspec out into their own gems

 ## Installation